jiyuuchc/lacss/README.md

 #### Deployment

-You can now deploy the pretrained models as GRPC server:
+You can deploy the models as an [GRPC](https://grpc.io/) server using the [biopb.image](https://github.com/jiyuuchc/biopb) protocol:

 ```sh
    python -m lacss.deploy.remote_server --modelpath=<model_file_path>
 ```

-For a GUI client see the [Trackmate-Lacss](https://github.com/jiyuuchc/TrackMate-Lacss) project, which provides a FIJI/ImageJ plugin to perform cell segmentation/tracking in an interactive manner.
+To communicate with the server you can use a GUI client, e.g. [Trackmate-Lacss](https://github.com/jiyuuchc/TrackMate-Lacss), FIJI/ImageJ plugin for interactive cell segmentation/tracking.

+#### Public server

+The Lacss public GRPC server is available here: `lacss.biopb.org:443`

+The server is running the base model supporting both 2d and 3d segmentation.

 ## Why LACSS?